Skip to content

 Donut / Pie chart

-Basic data visualization rules are described in the Chart principles.
+Basic data visualization rules are described in the D3 chart.

 Description

-Important points to keep in mind when using donut chart:
+Key points for using donut chart:

 TIP